agentvoiceresponse/avr-vad/README.md

 - 📊 **Segment extraction**: Automatically identifies speech segments
 - 💾 **Automatic download**: Model is downloaded automatically on first use
 - 📝 **TypeScript**: Fully typed with TypeScript
+- 🤖 **CI/CD**: Automated testing and publishing with GitHub Actions

 ## 🚀 Installation